Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 yarn explain peer-requests

-Platform Recommendation: Enforce strict isolation in CI to prevent local hoisting artifacts from masking missing dependencies declarations.
-Use pnpm or yarn PnP for monorepos requiring deterministic module boundaries.
+Enforce strict isolation in CI so that local hoisting artifacts never mask a missing dependencies declaration. pnpm or Yarn PnP are the safest defaults for projects that need deterministic module boundaries.

 ^1.2.3 >=1.2.3 <2.0.0 Standard library updates (minor/patch safe)

-1.2.3 Exact match Critical security patches, known-breaking APIs
+1.2.3 Exact match Critical security pins, known-breaking APIs

 >=1.0.0 <2.0.0 Explicit range Fine-grained compatibility windows